alicewchen/portfolio/README.md

 ## Experience

 #### Data Scientist, Pacefactory (August 2021-March 2022)
-- Developed a Jupyter dashboard for exploratory data analysis of object detection and tracking data; presented data insights that highlighted the key features impacting decision tree model performance.
+- Created an interactive Jupyter dashboard for the exploratory data analysis of object detection and tracking data, uncovering critical insights that influenced the performance of a decision tree model
 - Built a machine learning Flask app to detect and visualize high-traffic zones based live camera data using cluster analysis; the clustering algorithm was deployed to the production environment to assist users during software configuration

 #### Teaching Assistant, University of Toronto Mississauga (2018-2021)